Rethinking STS and NLI in Large Language Models: Collective Human Opinion

 \subsection{Experiment Setup}

-Based on \chaosnli for NLI and \ustsc for STS task, where given an example, multiple annotations are available to represent the collective human opinions, we randomly sample 200 examples from \ustsc (similarity score distributes uniformly spanning across 0-5 by the interval of 1.0) and \chaosnli test sets (100 from \chaossnli and 100 from \chaosmnli) to investigate whether \chatgpt can imitate individual ratings under different roles.
+Given an example in \chaosnli for NLI and \ustsc for STS, multiple annotations are available to represent the collective human opinions.
+We randomly sampled 200 examples from \ustsc, with a similarity score uniformly spanning across 0-5.
+We sample 100 cases from \chaossnli and 100 from \chaosmnli, resulting in \chaosnli (200), to investigate whether \chatgpt can imitate individual ratings under different roles.